-Heather Stockdale, Director of U.S. Programs at Hope for Justice said, “We were really pleased to have been able to share our experience and insights with the co-authors of the Frederick Douglass Bill, and are delighted that it got strong support from both the Republicans and Democrats in the vote last week.
+Adam Hewitt, spokesperson for Hope for Justice, said: “We were really pleased to have been able to share our experience and insights with the co-authors of the Frederick Douglass Bill, and are delighted that it got strong support from both the Republicans and Democrats in the vote last week.
 We are grateful to all our supporters who wrote to their representatives, asking them to support the Bill.
 This is a really important step in our journey as a country in the fight against human trafficking – one which we are all helping to shape.”

 As well as supporting survivors of trafficking, the TVPRA will also help prevent it from happening at home and abroad through improved education on keeping children safe online, stopping convicted child sex offenders’ being able to travel for international sex tourism; and by integrating anti-trafficking measures into U.S. aid programs.

 After the vote in the House of Representatives, Chris Smith, Representative for New Jersey and the Bill’s co-author, said: “The enormous support in the House for this critical human rights and law enforcement legislation is a testament to a widespread consensus and underscores the absolute urgency for securing the funds needed to protect victims, prosecute perpetrators and prevent trafficking from occurring in the first place.”